This Red Wine Pot Roast recipe is made with beef chuck and braised in a Dutch oven until tender. It's prepared with potatoes and carrots.

 - Heat a cast iron Dutch oven to medium high on the stove top.
 Add 2 Tbsp. olive oil.
 Once the oil is heated place the chuck roast in the pan.
 Sear for 4 - 5 minutes on the first side.
 Flip the roast over and repeat on the second side.
 Sear the edges of the roast for 1 - 2 minutes per side.
 Remove the roast from the pan and set aside.

 - Return the seared roast to the pan.
 Cover and cook for 1 hour in the oven.
 Remove after 1 hour and place the chopped vegetables in the liquid surrounding the roast.
-Return the pan to the oven and roast for another 2 hours.
+Cover the Dutch oven and return it to the oven to roast for another 2 hours.

 - After 3 hours remove the pan from the oven.
 Place the vegetables on a serving tray and top with the beef roast.
 (You can serve the roast whole, cut into chunks, or shredded).

 - Serve the meal with the sauce in which the meat was cooked.
-If you would like to thicken the sauce add another 1 - 2 Tbsp. of tomato paste.
+If you would like to thicken the sauce add another 1 - 2 Tbsp. of tomato paste and stir until combined.
 Remove the rosemary and thyme sprigs and discard.